Sky Studies: Cosmic Code, Images, and Imaginaries

 In my PhD project Sky Studies: Cosmic Code, Images, and Imaginaries I study depictions of space explorations across astronomical, computational, aesthetic, and futurological realms, in order to rethink well-known (hi)stories of space research, and nurture attentiveness to more complex historical textures.

-The project, which started September 2019, will be developed at the Royal Danish Academy of Fine Arts and Copenhagen University, with a planned stay at Comparative Media Studies/Writing at Massachusetts Institute of Technology.
+The project, which started September 2019, is being developed at the Royal Danish Academy of Fine Arts and Copenhagen University, Denmark, and Massachusetts Institute of Technology, USA.